Spar (retailer): 20th century

+21st century

-In July 2014, Spar Group South Africa opened its first supermarket in Angola but no expansion of the brand is planned for this market.
-Since 2021, the group has 100% of the BWG Group, which had outlets in Ireland and southern Britain.
+In July 2014, SPAR South Africa opened its first supermarket in Angola but no expansion of the brand is planned for this market.
+Since 2021, the group has 100% of BWG Foods, which had outlets in Ireland and southern Britain.

-In 2015, Ahold acquired all 35 hypermarkets and 14 supermarkets from Spar Czechia for more than 5.2 billion Czech koruna. and converted them into Albert super- and hypermarkets, however it had to divest itself of some shops in order not to have a monopoly.
+In 2015, Ahold acquired all 35 hypermarkets and 14 supermarkets from Spar Czechia for more than 5.2 billion Czech koruna. and converted them into Albert super- and hypermarkets.
+However, it had to divest itself of some shops in order not to have a monopoly.

 The first SPAR shop in Oman was inaugurated in January 2015, in Muscat.
-Spar Oman has plans to open more shops over time as part of its expansion plans in Oman.
+Spar Oman had plans to open more shops over time as part of its expansion plans in Oman.
 Spar opened its first store in Qatar in 2017, with the second store opening in 2018.
-A further two stores are planned for 2018.
+A further two stores were planned to open in 2018, but it got cancelled.